Universal Health Services: Company history

 UHS was named on the Fortune World's Most Admired List in 2025, 2024 2023, 2022, 2021 and 2020.

 UHS has been named on the Forbes Global 2000 ranking in 2025.
 UHS is ranked at #1,090.
 Of the American companies on the ranking, UHS ranked #355 among U.S. companies and #23 among global Health Care Equipment and Services category.
 UHS has been on the ranking for 22 years, and in 2023 earned ‘Hall of Fame’ status.

+In March 2026, UHS agreed to acquire online and mobile therapy service provider Talkspace for $835 million.

 Controversies

 Hospital licenses

 The Centers for Medicare and Medicaid Services (CMS) threatened the Rancho Springs Medical Center (Murrieta) and Inland Valley Regional Medical Center (Wildomar) in California with decertification in June 2010 while the State of California warned of a possible hospital license revocation.
 Universal Health Services implemented a program to address all concerns and in November 2011 the two hospitals passed a CMS Certification Survey.
 As a result, CMS rescinded its termination notice and the California Department of Public Health withdrew its license revocation notice.